danielg7/FireWeatherDataAnalyses/01_FireWeather_FEMO.md

 ![](01_FireWeather_FEMO_files/figure-markdown_github/basePlot-1.png)

-Unfortunately, the data aren't in a time format that R recognizes and R is throwing a vague and somewhat unhelpful error.
+Unfortunately, the data aren't in a time format that R recognizes and R is throwing a vague and somewhat unhelpful error (with gratuitous and obnoxious extra linebreaks, to boot!).
 If you look above, DateTime is a `chr` object - character!
 To do convert them into dates, let's use the `lubridate` package.

 First, we'll need to install it and activate it: